benalexau/ibconnect/README.md

 The test server directory provides a suitable IB Gateway testing endpoint (see the [test server instructions](testserver/README.md) for details).

-The following shell script uses ``goose`` to bring the database back to an empty state, apply all migrations, run the tests and report test coverage on the console and in a web browser for convenient visual inspection:
+The following shell command uses ``goose`` to bring the database back to an empty state, apply all migrations, run the tests and report test coverage on the console and in a web browser for convenient visual inspection: